Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - **Rebroadcast** → A signal that is transmitted down to earth in a different band/time period, processed by a ground station, then uplinked to the satellite to be rebroadcasted.
 An example is xRIT.
 - **Dump** → A signal that is transmitted to a specific ground station at a specific time - has a beginning and an end

----

-Please note that the wavelength (μm) values are not important unless you're tinkering with composites, are only listed for the sake of keeping this complete.

-- **VIS** → Shorthand for "Visible channel", describes channels imaging light visible by the naked eye (0.4 to 0.7 µm)
-- **IR** → Shorthand for "Infrared channel", describes channels imaging:
-    - **NIR** - Near Infrared → 0.7 to 1.4 μm
-    - **SWIR** - Short Wave Infrared → 1.4 to 3 μm, is necessary for microphysics composites
-    - **MWIR** - Medium Wave Infrared → 3 to 8 μm
-    - **LWIR** - Long Wave Infrared → 8 to 15 μm
-- **WV** → Shorthand for "Water Vapor channel", describes channels imaging water vapor in the atmosphere

 # Mistakes and pitfalls
 This is a list of mistakes I made that ended up in wasted time, avoid them for the sake of saving you a headache or two